 Resources panel and tuning its settings in the

 Any segmentation texture can be easily inverted by clicking the

 Invert Mask checkbox.

-- Refine Edge - Post-processing algorithms are applied to the segmentation resulting in a higher quality mask.
-We recommend utilizing Refine Edge for most use cases
+Refine Edge checkbox.
+When this is enabled, post-processing algorithms are applied to the segmentation resulting in a higher quality mask.
+We recommend utilizing Refine Edge for most use cases.

 Now that you have a new Segmentation Texture added to your